 Perfect Side Recipe For Meatballs

-These meatballs are delicious plain to serve as an appetizer or meal and dip into creamy dips like:
+This gluten-free meatball recipe is delicious plain to serve as an appetizer or meal and dip into creamy dips like:

 You can also cook these meatballs in your favorite spaghetti sauce, in a slow cooker, or non-stick saucepan.
 The best sauces to cook these meatballs are: